BJTMastermind/Mini-Blocks-BE/README.md

 # Mini Blocks: Bedrock Edition

-Mini Blocks from [vanillatweaks.net](https://vanillatweaks.net) ported to Bedrock Edition 1.21.40+
+Mini Blocks from VanillaTweaks ported to Bedrock Edition 1.21.40+

 Full credit goes to the VanillaTweaks team, I (BJTMastermind) just brought it over to Bedrock Edition.